-It’s been in development for some time now but FX’s Shogun has finally wrapped production with the view of premiering next year, according to network chairman John Landgraf.
+It’s been in development for some time now but FX’s Shogun has finally wrapped production with the view of premiering next year — and we’ve finally received the first trailer.

-Adapted from the best-selling 1975 novel written by James Clavell – and attempted once before circa 1980 with Richard Chamberlain in the lead, earning NBC another Primetime Emmy for Best Limited Series – Shogun 2.0 was greenlit all the way back in 2018.
-But like many aspects of modern living, this would be delayed thanks to COVID-19.
+Adapted from the best-selling 1975 novel written by James Clavell — and brought to the small screen once before circa 1980 with Richard Chamberlain in the lead; earning NBC another Primetime Emmy for Best Limited Series — Shogun 2.0 was greenlit back in 2018.
+Like many aspects of modern living, however, this would be delayed thanks to COVID-19.

 The first two episodes have been penned by Justin Marks, who you may know best as the screenwriter behind Jon Favreau’s live-action The Jungle Book adaptation and Joseph Kosinski’s Top Gun: Maverick.
-Marks’ wife Rachel Kondo has served as a supervising producer, while seasoned director and HBO alum Tim Van Patten (The Sopranos, Boardwalk Empire, Game of Thrones) has served as executive producer.
+Marks’ wife Rachel Kondo has served as a supervising producer.
+Seasoned director and HBO alum Tim Van Patten (The Sopranos, Boardwalk Empire, Game of Thrones), on the other hand, has served as executive producer.

 So what exactly are we in for?